dd32/td-gh-ex/readme.txt

 1. Upload the BusiProf Theme folder to your wp-content/themes folder.
 2. Activate the theme from the WP Dashboard.
 3. Done!

 === Images ===

 All images in BusiProf are licensed under the terms of the GNU GPL.

+== Keyboard navigation ==

+Keyboard navigation is working properly in the forward direction by using the tab key.
+For the reverse direction, Shift+Tab key is working on all the parent menus and if the dropdown menus are open then it is working on it.
+The focus is moving back to the parent menu having submenus from the next menu in a reverse direction.

 # Top Navigation Menu:
 - Default the page-links start from the left!
 Use the Menus function in Dashboard/Appearance to rearrange the buttons and build your own Custom-menu.
 DO NOT USE LONG PAGE NAMES, Maximum 14 letters/numbers incl. spaces!